The Siberian Tiger – the silent master of distance

 An adult Siberian tiger weighs up to 300 kilograms .

-It is over three meters long , with shoulders as high as the hood of a car.
+He is over three meters long , his shoulders as high as the hood of a car.

-He runs as if the ground were supporting him.
+He runs as if the ground is supporting him.

-Every paw is cushioned, every movement a pattern of balance.
+Each paw is cushioned, each movement a pattern of balance.

 Even the cracking of a branch never disturbs his peace.